Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 Tip #8: Be open to feedback and constructive criticism

 No one is immune to mistakes, and we often can’t see our own errors.
-That’s why we should value constructive criticism coming from our colleagues, as it can help us learn, grow, and stay engaged.
+That’s why we should value constructive feedback coming from our colleagues, as it can help us learn, grow, and stay engaged.

 Constructive criticism is just as important as employee recognition for improvement and engagement, so we should welcome both.
 In fact, feedback of any kind encourages engagement — ¼ of female employees and ⅕ of male employees state that providing feedback and recognition is a powerful engagement tool.